Mountain Biking in the Keweenaw!

 Copper Harbor Trail System

 Copper Harbor’s IMBA “Silver Level Ride Center” features a variety of gateway, cross-country, flow and gravity trails suitable for riders of all abilities.
-Over 35 miles of trails are easily accessible from anywhere in town, with principal trail-heads located at the Copper Harbor Community Building and Keweenaw Mountain Lodge.
+Over 35 miles of trails are easily accessible from anywhere in town, with principal trail-heads located at the Copper Harbor Community Building and the Keweenaw Mountain Lodge.
 A bike shop, lodging, dining, campgrounds, shops and a micro-brewery are all nearby.
 Designated as Human-Powered Trails, riders need to be aware of hikers and trail runners on the trails and yield to them accordingly.
-You can learn more by watching the video below.

 Riders will enjoy scenic, high-point vistas above Lake Superior with trails traversing through sections of old-growth forests, along inland lakes and streams and points of historical significance.
 Downhill enthusiasts may want to consider Keweenaw Adventure Company’s shuttle service where they will haul riders and their bikes to the top of the trail system for descents of up to 3 miles per run…a concept utilized by many ski areas, only using vans instead of a chairlift!